As the focus on reducing emissions and improving energy efficiency grows, insulating the pipes within a building has become more important.

 Another point at which foam pipe insulation needs cutting is at T branches within the plumbing system.
 To create a piece of insulation that covers a T branch, cut a 90-degree wedge out of the main section of pipe insulation.
 This will allow the insulation to be fitted on the main pipe with space for the other pipe to branch off.

-Then, take a separate piece of insulation, and cut the end with two 45-degree angles, to form a point.
+Then, to form a point, take a separate piece of insulation and cut the end at two 45-degree angles.
 This point then should fit neatly into the 90-degree cutout in the main piece of insulation.
-Finally, just tape the joints together to ensure no heat loss occurs.
+Finally, tape the joints together to ensure no heat loss occurs.

 T-branch